 Diabetes Education Center

 The diabetes educators at South Pointe Hospital are committed to the concept of quality patient education.
-Our goal is to assist you in gaining confidence as you embark on this lifelong journey of health care.
+Our goal is to assist you with building confidence as you embark on this lifelong journey of healthcare.

 Who can benefit from diabetes education?

 All persons with diabetes benefit from diabetes education as they learn self-management skills to control their diabetes and optimize their ability to live a productive and satisfying life.